Hidden Falls and Inspiration Point near Jenny Lake in the Grand Tetons National Park of Wyoming

 We saw several types of blooming wildflowers.
 Some of the wildflowers that are known to be in the park include wild columbines, Indian paintbrush, silky phacelia, glacier lilies, and many others.

 The trees vary from the Douglas Fir to a Subalpine Fir, Lodgepole pine and Engelmann Spruce.
 There are some trees in this area reputed to be over 400 years old.

 Gazing across Jenny Lake with the Grand Tetons to one's back, one can see the other mountains that surround the valley and Jackson Hole.

-Anyone going further than Inspiration Point has to register with the park rangers and they keep track of just how many people are out there on those trails at any point in time.
+Off in the distance, we saw some people who were mountain climbing.
+Anyone going further than Inspiration Point has to register with the park rangers, and they keep track of just how many people are out there on those trails at any point in time.

 © 2009 Peggy Woods